Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Data

 \subsection{Gaia BP/RP Spectra}

-The \textit{Gaia} BP/RP spectra are a unique data set, not only due to their wide wavelength coverage, low-resolution (R$\approx$50), and unprecedented number of stars, but also because the spectra have been released as a linear combination of basis functions, specifically as Hermite function coefficients \citep{Carrasco2021}.
+The \textit{Gaia} BP/RP spectra are a unique data set, not only due to their wide wavelength coverage, very low-resolution ($R \approx$ 50), and an unprecedented number of stars, but also because the spectra have been released as a linear combination of basis functions, specifically as Hermite function coefficients \citep{Carrasco2021}.
 This was done because of the complexity of the \gaia\ instrument, which has two wide fields of view and 14 detectors.
-To create the calibrated mean spectra, multiple epochs of observations with different instrumental conditions need to be combined.
+To create the calibrated mean spectra, multiple epochs of observations with different instrumental conditions needed to be combined.
 In this work, we use the coefficients as the input data for our model rather than convert them to sampled spectra, which results in some information loss \citep{Carrasco2021}.

 In total, the BP and RP spectra comprise 55 coefficients each, but also come with a recommended truncation.
 This is possible because the coefficients have been rotated to an optimized basis so that the bulk of the spectral information is contained in the first few coefficients.
 A truncation is then recommended based on the magnitude of the coefficients compared to their corresponding uncertainties.
 For more details see \citet{Carrasco2021}.
-As XGBoost requires the input data to be vectors of the same length, we apply the largest recommend truncation to avoid losing potentially useful information.
+As \texttt{XGBoost} requires the input data to be vectors of the same length, we apply the largest recommended truncation to avoid losing potentially useful information.
 The largest recommended truncation is 55 for both BP and RP spectra (i.e., all coefficients are relevant).
-Therefore we do not truncate the coefficients.
-Because we do not want to include apparent magnitude information, we normalize the coefficients by the maximum of the combined BP and RP coefficients.
+Therefore, we do not truncate the coefficients.
+Because we do not want to include apparent magnitude information, we normalize the coefficients by the first BP coefficient.
+Furthermore, since the coefficient values can span many orders of magnitude, we also divide the spectra by the mean normalized spectrum of the training sample.
+This decreases the orders of magnitudes spanned by the coefficients, which makes it easier for XGBoost to find the carbon-enhancement signal in the data.